How cancelled flights, stolen deposits and ankles sprained by angry volcanoes made our trip to Rome, Naples and Pompeii impossible to forget!

 As we walk down the mountain towards the buses, we realize we only have about ten minutes until the bus leaves.
 If we want to see the ruins of the city too, we have to hurry.
 We begin to jog down the hill, in the face of the looks of concern that we keep getting from the people who see us doing so.
 Oh well, I just don’t want to sit around in this heat for another hour while being badgered by street vendors.
 We’ve got ten minutes and maybe another 600 meters to go.
 Then we’ll be on our way.
 If we can just- CRACK!

 My vision goes blank as a howl of pain escapes my throat.
 I’m vaguely aware of several people surrounding me to check what happened, because now I’ve fallen to the ground and am still involuntarily moaning in pain.
 As my thoughts clear I locate where the pain is coming from.
 It seems I that, while running, I caught my foot in an uneven patch of rock and landed directly on my left ankle, which is where the cracking sound came from.
-My first though is first and then the more immediate question of “How the hell will I get down from here?”
+My first though is first “Oh no, what if it’s broken?” and then the more immediate question of “How the hell will I get down from here?”

 Okay, time to start thinking logically.
 I gauge the pain and realize it isn’t quite as bad as it was right after the fall.
 Maybe it’s just adrenaline, but I can use that.
 First I need to try to stand on it, because if I can’t it’s probably broken.